Ancient Greek philosophers first

 nuclear fusion and nuclear fission.

-released when atoms are combined or fused together to form a larger atom.
-This
+energy is released when atoms are combined or fused together to form a larger

-split apart to form smaller atoms, releasing energy.
-Nuclear power plants use
+atoms are split apart to form smaller atoms, releasing energy.
+Nuclear power

 Nuclear power plants are very